 What Did the Results Show?

-The analysis at the end of the study revealed that among participants who remained for a long time, those with higher education were the most common.
+The analysis showed that among participants who remained single for a long time, those with higher education were the most common.
 Living alone or with parents was also linked to a greater likelihood of remaining without stable relationships for years.

-In contrast, living with friends or roommates provided better chances of finding a .
+In contrast, living with friends or roommates increased the chances of finding a partner.

 Researchers were somewhat surprised to find that it was men, rather than women, who struggled longer with loneliness.